1.1 Decisions and actions

 - Toy Story 1(Woody)

-d) During the viewing of the movie, students complete the worksheet.
+d) During the viewing of the movie, complete the worksheet.
 (See Appendix 2).

-f) Students view the Bishop Robert Barron clip on the catholic understanding of conscience.
+f) View the Bishop Robert Barron clip on the catholic understanding of conscience.

-h) Students form groups to discuss and list obstacles that affect a person’s ability to make decisions and develop an informed conscience.
+h) Form groups to discuss and list obstacles that affect a person’s ability to make decisions and develop an informed conscience.
 Each obstacle listed requires an explanation from the group.

 1.3 Christian Discipleship

-b) Students record answers to the following questions using a Y Chart:
+b) Record answers to the following questions using a Y Chart:

 - What do they see?